 But wait – there’s more.

-If your car insurance lapsed, you may be on your own if you’re at fault in an accident.
+If you drive without car insurance, you may be on your own if you’re at fault in an accident.

 That means you could have to shoulder the cost of things like…

 - The medical bills/expenses of the driver and their passengers.